** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 RIGHT(FieldIdentifier,4)

-SEARCH(AlphanumericField, AlphanumericSerchField)
+SEARCH(AlphanumericField, AlphanumericSearchField)

 AlphanumericField has the value "Lorem ipsum dolor sit amet, consectetur adipiscing elit" and AlphanumericSearchField has the value "dol".
 The result is 13 which is the position of “d” from “dolor”

-REPLACE() - Replaces characters within the text.
+REPLACE() - This function replaces characters within the text.

 LOWER(FieldIdentifier)

-- returns a text all in lower case;
+Returns a text all in lower case.

 LOWER(‘Yield’)